 I am a AI4Code Research Fellow at Microsoft Research, where I work with Dr. Aditya Kanade, Dr. Navin Goyal, Dr. Shuvendu Lahiri, and Dr. Sriram Rajamani.
 My research interests span Artificial Intelligence, Software Engineering, and Programming Languages.
 I am currently working on improving the code generation capabilities of Large Language Models (LLMs) and exploring how generative AI can automate software engineering tasks.
+I will be joining the Sky Lab and BAIR Lab at UC Berkeley as a PhD student starting August 2024.

 My research focuses on improving the quality and correctness of code generated by Large Language Models (LLM) aiming to improve their reliability for software engineering and reasoning tasks.
 Most recently, I have been focusing on repository-level reasoning for code generation with LLMs.
 I have also explored long context usage, tool usage, better tokenization, prompting for code and decoding techniques with LLMs.
 Previously, I have worked in Programming Languages and Systems having developed language runtimes, IDE/Debugger support for languages, and source-to-source transpilers.